-Santa Cruz is the second largest island in Galapagos and, coincidentally, it hosts the second largest population of the second largest dome-shaped giant tortoise.
-This is just one of the reasons for why seeing giant tortoises in the highlands of Santa Cruz tends to be such a special event.
-It’s also another reason for why it’s a member of our BIG15 group of iconic species in Galapagos.
+Santa Cruz is the second-largest island in Galapagos and, coincidentally, it hosts the second largest population of the second-largest dome-shaped giant tortoise.
+This is just one of the reasons why seeing giant tortoises in the highlands of Santa Cruz tends to be such a special event.
+It’s also another reason why it’s a member of our BIG15 group of iconic species in Galapagos.
 On a more human-note, the Island of Santa Cruz is the home of the largest number of inhabitants in the archipelago and it is where I, Desirée, personally live.
-It is a place I am very fond of, and in this blog I’ll fill you in on one of the giant reasons why.
+It is a place I am very fond of, and in this blog, I’ll fill you in on one of the giant reasons why.

 Giant tortoises have traditionally been known to forage on the western slopes of the island, which is typically wetter and more densely vegetated.
 Humans followed a similar pattern when they settled in Santa Cruz, choosing the tortoises’ natural areas to do farming and cattle ranching.
 The Galapagos National Park, however, came in not long after and set aside 97% of the land surface and established it as a protected area, leaving 3% for settlers to carry on with their lives and daily activities.